Latest SteamOS (version 3.5 and later) already pre-installed distrobox and podman.

 SteamOS may be outdated.
-You can verify the currently installed version by running the command distrobox version
+You can verify the currently installed version by running the command distrobox version.
+For

 independent of SteamOS updates.
 This method prevents your modifications from being reverted when SteamOS is updated.